Sunwood-ai-labs/HarmonAI_III/docs/README.en.md

 ### IRIS Example:

-Refer to the documentation for each component for detailed usage instructions.
+For detailed usage instructions, please refer to the documentation for each component.

 ## 📦 Installation Instructions